PiotrJustyna/articles/effectful-fsharp/index.md

 This article covers a practical to follow refactoring workflow which helps transform difficult to manage legacy code into a more functional, easier to maintain version of itself.
 It is a follow up to an article I published last quarter which covered specifically the pure components of any program.
-You can find it [here](https://github.com/PiotrJustyna/articles/blob/main/refactoring-tips/index.md).
+You can find it [here: practical functional refactoring tips for the imperative world](https://github.com/PiotrJustyna/articles/blob/main/refactoring-tips/index.md).
 Every computer program consists of a mixture of two types of code:

 * **pure code** - no side effects, code executed multiple times with the same input always yields the same results (